SAP/gigya-android-sdk/sdk-core/README.md

 ## SSO (Single Sign-on)
 Single Sign-On (SSO) is an authentication method that allows a user to log in to multiple applications that reside within the same site group with a single login credential.

+When using the mobile SSO feature, applications within the same group are able to share a valid session with the device browser.
+Supported flows:
+* Login via SSO feature on mobile.
+The browser can share the session using the SSO method.
+* Login via SSO feature on application 1.
+Application 2 can share the session when using the SSO method.
+* Login via SSO method on the browser.
+Applications within the same group can share the session when using the SSO method.

 You will be required to setup you central login page on your site’s console.

 To set up mobile SSO please follow these steps: